kylesayrs/TapAI/README.md

 # TapAI
-Game where you and a partner have to communicate while avoiding a wiretapping AI.
-Formalized as a sentiment analysis problem fine-tuned on nlp data.
+Game where you and a partner have to communicate while avoiding a wiretapping AI

 ## TODO: Usage